ogotoh/spaln/README.md

 genome size unless explicitly specified (see below).
  * If *MAX_GENE* (the length of the plausibly longest gene on the genome) is not specified, *MAX_GENE* is also estimated from the genome size.
   <u>Don't forget to specify *MAX_GENE* if xxxgnm.gf represents only a part of the genome!!</u> Otherwise, *MAX_GENE* may be seriously underestimated.
- * Options : (default value)
+ * Options: (default value)
    * -g: The outputs except for X.grp are gzipped.
    * -o*S*: The outputs are written into directory *S* (current directory).
    * -t*N*: Number of threads.
 (1)
    * ~~-E: Generate local lookup table.~~
    * -yX:    Format for remote queries (more sensitive but less economic than default)
    * -XA*N*: Alphabet size of the reduced amino acids: 6 < *N* <= 20 (20)
    * -XB*S*: Bit patterns of the spaced seeds concatenated with commas.
 The pattern should be asymmetric when the number of patterns > 2.
    * -XC*N*: Number of seed patterns: 0 <= *N* <= 5 (0: contiguous seed)
    * -XG*N*: Maximum gene length (inferred from genome size)
    * -Xa*N*: A parameter used to filter excessively abundant words (10)